KagRes/KagRep/README.md

 # KagRep
-just a test for study
+just a test for studu